auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 date: 2024-03-20
 ---

-## Introduction
+# Introduction

 In my last post ["Compiling and Debugging a Kernel - Xv6 for the RISC-V Architecture"](https://rcpassos.me/post/compiling-debugging-riscv-xv6-kernel), I talked about my sudies on Kernel Development.
 After finishing the MIT course [6.S081 Operating System Engineering](https://learncs.me/mit/6.s081) (available online), I decided it was time to learn how to build the Linux Kernel, and hopefully contribute to it.
 I joined a free software group ([FLUSP](https://flusp.ime.usp.br)) at the University of São Paulo (USP), and started taking a course on Linux Kernel Development.

+The Linux Kernel is the most important open source project in the world.
+It had lot of history and a lot of code.
+To build it, you need a good environment, with the right tools and configurations.
+It is very important to have a good workflow, so you can build, test, and debug the kernel efficiently.

 In this post, I will cover the setup of the environment for building and contributing to the Linux Kernel.
+We will create a virtual machine with a Debian Cloud Image, build the kernel on our host machine, and deploy it to the VM.
-It was largely inspired by the guides provided by the FLUSP community, and my experience with them.
+This was largely inspired by the guides provided by the FLUSP community, and my experience with them.
 <!-- also [Linux Kernel Newbies](https://kernelnewbies.org/KernelBuild) website. -->
 What we will cover:
 - Creating a Virtual Machine using a Debian Cloud Image